I’ve put together my best tips for meal planning for when you need to keep the budget as low as possible.

 Be deliberate about what you add to the list.
 Buy only those items that you’ll need for the next week or two.

 Consider buying items that you use often in bulk, such as paper plates, paper towels, frozen chicken breast, rice, etc.

 You’ll tend to save a bit of money when you buy in bulk and you won’t have to purchase it every week or so.

-Use a grocery pick up service
+Use a grocery pick up or delivery service

 This keeps impulse shopping to a minimum, as well as saving you some time and effort!
 Win-win!
 It’s definitely a must if you have kids!